Media Uploads#

 Uploading videos for video posts#

-The endpoint for creating video submissions requires a video and an image as a thumbnail.
+The endpoint for creating video submissions requires a video and an image file.
+The image is used as thumbnail.

 with open("/Users/danpro/Desktop/video.mp4", 'rb') as fh: